Shredmetal/llmtest/docs/api/custom-prompt-configuration.md

 ## Why Allow Custom Prompts?

-While custom prompts are risky, we recognize that some testing scenarios might require specialized evaluation criteria.
+While custom prompts are risky, we recognise that some testing scenarios might require specialized evaluation criteria.
 However, this should be extremely rare - the default prompts have been proven reliable across a wide range of testing scenarios.

 ## If You Must Use Custom Prompts